Who is a motor trade policy suitable for?

 Is there a minimum age to be eligible?

-I run my business from my home, do I need motor trade insurance?
+I run my business from my home.
+Do I need motor trade insurance?

 Does a policy cover driving any car?

-It is a common misconception that the holder of a motor trade insurance policy will automatically be covered to drive any vehicle.
-This is usually not the case.
-A motor trade policy will normally only cover you to drive your own vehicles or customers’ vehicles, for motor trade purposes.
-This means that you are most likely not covered for driving a family member’s car and perhaps less obviously, you will not be covered in the event that you simply fancy taking a customer’s car for a spin, it needs to be necessary or related to the work you are doing on that customer’s vehicle.
+This means that you are most likely not covered for driving a family member’s car and perhaps less obviously, you will not be covered in the event that you simply fancy taking a customer’s car for a spin.
+The drive needs to be necessary or related to the work you are doing on that customer’s vehicle.
 If in doubt, check with your policy provider.

-I work part-time, can I have part-time traders cover?
+I work part-time.
+Can I have part-time traders cover?

-Why Compare with Quote Goat?
+Why Compare via Quote Goat?

-Compare multiple offers within seconds with our convenient motor trade insurance comparison tool.
+Compare multiple offers within seconds with our partner’s convenient motor trade insurance comparison tool.
 Request a quote online today.